Skip to content

-CONS: Mushy snow can be super slow and tricky to navigate.
 The second half of the day provides more of a challenge to skiers and riders.

 Once the sun hits the slopes and skiers have left their tracks, the water-laded snow slows you down and choppy conditions make it difficult to carve, which can lead to risk of accidents and injury.
 Your skis can sink deep into the snow, feeling like you are dragging them through sludge.
 Plus, the wet snow gets you soaked if you fall.

 Another con is narrow runs.
 Once the snow starts melting, we lose that edge-to-edge coverage.
 No more glades or skiing the spine.